burt202/lite-uploader/readme.md

 This is a small jQuery plugin which utilises the HTML5 features ([File API](http://www.html5rocks.com/en/tutorials/file/dndfiles/) and [XHR2](http://www.html5rocks.com/en/tutorials/file/xhr2/)) to make uploading files a doddle.

-The aim was to see, at its absolute minimum, how little code do you need to make a small, but very usable and easily expandable jQuery upload plugin.
-With some useful options including basic validation it turns out not many.
-After minification it is very small in size and is a good choice for any developer who is not so worried about supporting legacy browsers.
+With some useful options including basic validation, it is a good choice for any developer who is not so worried about supporting legacy browsers.

 ### Bower